 - Binge drinking in veterans with PTSD is significantly higher than the rest of the population.
 32 percent of male military personnel aged 18-25 engage in heavy drinking compared to 17 percent of their civilian peers.

 - Another study showed that 12 to 15 percent of returnees from combat pointed to problematic alcohol consumption in the initial 3 to 6 months of coming home .

 - In a recent example, PTSD rates for vets coming home from Operation Enduring Freedom (the war on Afghanistan was at a staggering 14 to 22 percent .

 Drug and Alcohol Abuse in Veterans

 Alcohol is one of the chief culprits of substance use for military personnel after leaving the battlefield.
-Over 65% of veterans entering treatment are laying the blame for their addiction at the feet of alcohol, a figure that is nearly double the civilian population!
+Over 65% of veterans entering treatment lay the blame for their addiction at the feet of alcohol, a figure that is nearly double the civilian population!

 Many of our soldiers deal with chronic pain from injuries sustained in combat.
-Combined with the mental health issues created by battlefield conditions, this creates gateways to opioid and painkiller addictions .
-Marijuana is also quite common among vets.
+Combined with the mental health issues created by battlefield conditions, this creates gateways to opioid and painkiller addictions.
+Marijuana use is also quite common among vets.